Spanish for Children - The Must-Know for Parents

 Children's brains are like sponges, soaking up information from all around them.

-We say that for a number of reasons.
-From birth to age three, babies form more than a million neural connections every second.
+We say that for several reasons.
+Babies form more than a million neural connections from birth to age three every second.
 The fact that children learn languages so quickly and effortlessly is no surprise.

-Dr. Patricia Kuhl’s research at the Institute for Learning and Brain Sciences at the University of Washington shows that babies can distinguish and eventually produce the sounds of all the different languages of the world!
+Dr. Patricia Kuhl’s research at the Institute for Learning and Brain Sciences at the University of Washington shows that babies can distinguish and eventually produce the sounds of all the world’s different languages!

 Good news, though!
 Early exposure to language can help retain the ability.

-While it is highly beneficial to start learning as early as possible, older children still have an advantage when it comes to learning.
-They absorb the information much faster and are able to copy sounds that we as adults can’t do that skillfully.
+While it is highly beneficial to start learning as early as possible, older children still have an advantage in learning.
+They absorb the information much faster and can copy sounds that we, as adults, can’t do skillfully.

 What is Intentional Bilingualism?